fastforwardlabs/blog/content/posts/2020-11-15-representation-learning-101-for-software-engineers.md

 - Temporal order of image frames from a video sequence
 - For an extensive treatment on methods for self-supervised visual feature learning, see the survey paper[[15]](https://arxiv.org/abs/1902.06162).

-Note that the self supervised approach (commonly known as pretraining) is also well known in the NLP field
+Note that the self supervised approach (commonly known as pretraining) is also well known in the NLP field:

 - Predict the next word from a sequence of words
 - Predict the masked word in a sentence